 Hedgehogs have brachydont teeth.
 The first incisor in each quadrant is large and projects forward, and there is a gap between the maxillary first incisors in which the mandibular incisors sit when the jaw is closed.
 The molars are relatively flattened with multiple cusps.
 Hedgehogs have a simple stomach and a vomiting reflex.

 The male has a conspicuous prepuce that opens mid-abdomen.
 There is no scrotal sac; the testes are located in a para-anal recess surrounded by fat and can be palpated in reproductively active males.

 The female urogenital opening is a few millimeters cranial to the anus.
-The uterus is bicornuate with a single cervix and no uterine body.
+The uterus is bicornuate, with dramatically curled horns, a single cervix, and no uterine body.
 Hedgehogs are polyestrous and breed throughout the year in captivity.
 Ovulation is believed to be induced, and sterile matings with pseudopregnancy may occur.
-Hedgehogs are born hairless, with closed eyes and ears; at birth the spines are covered by a membrane that is removed within the first few hours of life.
+Hedgehogs are born with closed eyes and ears and without hair; at birth, the spines are covered by a membrane that dries up and disappears within the first few hours of life.